TnTech-ECE/S26_Team3_Siemens-Combined-Power-Signal/Reports/Detailed_Design_Communications.md

 ## Function of the Subsystem

+Siemens, the customer, will need to get status updates from the detectors, and ideally, this can be incorporated with the power and clock in the single transmission line.
 The communications subsystem has two identical parts, the server and client.
 Both parts work in tandem to transmit and receive a debug signal across the line.
 This system must be able to take any data input and transform it into a modulated packet to receive that data input on the opposite end.
 [1]

 ## Specifications and Constraints